FilipeGAMER/Backend-videos/README.md

 ## Tecnologies Explanation

-- **fastify**: I learned about It during the Node.js Services Development (LFW212) course and liked the way It works
+- **Fastify**: I learned about It during the Node.js Services Development (LFW212) course and liked the way It works

 - **MongoDB Atlas**: Primarily because I wanted to use a free online DB and I has already used It on a previous course